Adelic line bundles on quasi-projective varieties: Adelic divisors

-we allow elements of $\wh\Div(\CX,\CU)$ to have continuous Green's functions, instead of smooth Green's functions.
+we allow elements of $\wh\Div(\CX,\CU)$ to have Green functions of continuous type instead of Green functions of smooth type.
 See \S\ref{sec hermitian} for the definitions of these terms.
-However, both choices give the same completion $\wh\Div (\CU/k)$, since continuous functions over $\CX(\CC)$ can be approximated by smooth functions uniformly. \end{remark}
+However, both choices give the same completion $\wh\Div (\CU/k)$ since continuous functions on $\CX(\CC)$ can be approximated by smooth functions uniformly. \end{rmk}

-\subsubsection{Completion of the divisor class group}
+\subsection{Completion of the divisor class group}

 Let $\CU$ be a quasi-projective variety over $k$.
 Consider the class group of model divisors:

 It is endowed with the quotient topology induced by the boundary topology of $\wh\Div(\CU/k)_\rmod$.
 On the other hand,